Where to Find Brush in Minecraft

 Part of the archaeology system.
 Use on suspicious blocks found in Trail Ruins, Desert Temples, and Ocean Ruins.

-View the Brush item pageFrequently Asked Questions
+View the Brush item pageGetting Brush in practice

 Where do you find Brush in Minecraft?